Black Women's Health Imperative: Contributions

 National Black Women's Health Project initiated projects that were geared towards the totality of women's health in addition to reproductive healthcare.
 The projects included "Walking for Wellness [that featured]…Wilma Rudolph, to encourage African American women to improve their health through exercise" (Silliman et al., 77).
 Additional programs included education about birth control options as well as a video to encourage women to look at their vaginas through self-exam.
 On their website there are resources regarding healthcare issues as well choices.
 The NBWHP publish the book, Body and Soul: A Black Women's Guide to Health and Well-Being by Linda Villarosa and Our Bodies, Our Voice, Our Choices which serves as "a black women's primer on reproductive health and rights" (Silliman et al., 78).

 Controversies

-During the 1992 March for Women's Lives, there was conflict in the planning of the march between NOW and smaller feminist groups of color.
+During the 1992 March for Women's Lives, there was conflict in the planning of the march between NOW and smaller feminist groups of colour.
 The protest was headed by Byllye Avery because of the continuation of issues concerning race and representation.
-While organizations eventually were asked to speak many stood in solidarity with Avery because "she was the first woman of color to come forward publicly and nationally for reproductive rights" (Suh 89).
+While organizations eventually were asked to speak many stood in solidarity with Avery because "She was the first woman of color to come forward publicly and nationally for reproductive rights" (Suh 89).